Pool Care Guide

 • Add algaecide to kill algae.

-*Keep in mind if you're using chlorine shock (vs. non-chlorine shock), do not add it at the same time as the algaecide.
+*If you're using chlorine shock, do not add it at the same time as the algaecide.
+Always follow the package directions and distribute the chemicals around the pool evenly.

-Step 7 - Cover the Pool:
+Step 7: Cover the Pool

 There are two types of covers you can use; safety covers or winter covers:

-• Do not need to be anchored down.
+• Winter covers: do not need to be anchored down.
+Provide less protection but are more user-friendly.

-Pool Care Instructions
+Pool Care by Pool Type

 Different types of pools require different care to maintain their longevity and appearance.
 For detailed instructions tailored to the type of pool, check out our instruction pages: